 In this sci-fi thriller, #1 New York Times bestselling author Marie Lu conjures an immersive, exhilarating world where choosing who to trust may be the biggest gamble of all.

 THIS IS OFFICIALLY THE BOOK OF 2017 THAT I AM SHOVING AT EVERYONE.
 No matter what your age or what genre you normally read – IT IS AMAZING.
 I haven’t been this into a book in sooooo long.
 Oh my goodness.
 It was perfect.
 Like I have 0 complaints and just a lot of fangirling gifs to unleash on y’all because Marie Lu is a genius.
-(And btw this book will survive ANY level of hype.
-Nothing could ever be enough).

 But seriously, I don’t even know what to gush about first.
-The BRILLIANT plot?
+The brilliant plot?
 The writing?
 My extreme love for Hideo?
 How Emika is one of my new favorite characters… yesss, we shall start with Emika.
-She’s a badass former foster kid/college dropout with rainbow hair, tattoos, a skateboard, and a really well-developed backstory.
+She’s a badass former foster kid/college dropout with rainbow hair, tattoos, a skateboard, and a really solid backstory.
 She uses her hacking skills to work as a bounty hunter and manipulate the virtual worlds of Warcross.
 One day she’s about to get evicted from her apartment because she can’t pay her rent, but stuff happens and suddenly she’s being flown to the Wardraft to compete in the championship tournament as a wild card.
 But that’s her employer’s cover for her because she’s actually there as a spy/hidden weapon to uncover a dangerous plot with her awesome skills and I WON’T SAY MORE BUT OMG.